auto-pts/auto-pts/README.md

 names and related key: value pairs:
     - `overlay` - changes in config to be applied
     - `test_cases` - test cases to be ran with this config
+- `retry_config` - allows to set test-specific retry count.
+This value overrides default setting `retry`, allowing to both increase and decrease it.
+This setting is in form of dictionary of testcase names and retry counts (as `int`)
 * `scheduler` - Scheduler configuration (optional)
     - `weekday`: "time" dictionary.